Northumbria University: Reputation and rankings

+Northumbria was named UK University of the Year by Times Higher Education in November 2022.
+It was ranked joint 23rd for research power in the UK, according to the results of the 2021 Research Excellence Framework, as analysed by Times Higher Education.
+It was also ranked 10th in the UK for sustainability in the People and Planet University League 2024/25.
+Northumbria was ranked joint 96th globally among universities under 50 years old in the Times Higher Education's Young Universities Rankings 2024.

 Research

 Northumbria was one of the best performing universities in the 2021 Research Excellence Framework, rising the highest number of places in a ranking of 'research power' by THE.
-The University climbed to 23rd place from 50th in 2014 and 80th in 2008.
+The university climbed to 23rd place from 50th in 2014 and 80th in 2008.

 In the UK Research Assessment Exercise 2008 some research in nine of twelve areas submitted was described as "world-leading".
 In the 2014 Research Assessment Exercise, Northumbria was one of the UK top 50 for research power and the university which had risen fastest up the rankings.